-The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2023.
-Notifications to parents offering a junior school place will be sent by the County Council on 17 April 2023.
+The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2025.
+Notifications to parents offering a junior school place will be sent by the County Council on 16 April 2025.

-Applications made after midnight on 15 January 2023 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.

-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health and Care Plan (EHCP)

-Any child with an Education, Health and Care Plan naming Hiltingbury Junior School will be admitted.
+Any child with an EHCP where the Special Educational Needs service has named Hiltingbury Junior School will be admitted.
 Where possible such children will be admitted within the PAN.
+Children with an EHCP naming a school's Resourced Provision are not included within the PAN.

-&lt;sup>1 The PAN applies to the relevant year\ only.
+1 The PAN applies to the relevant year only.
 For other year groups at the school, different admission limits may be applied.
 Please ask the school or local authority for details.

-\ The relevant year is the age group at which pupils are or will normally be admitted to the school i.e. reception, year 3, year 7 and year 12 where the school admits external applicants to the sixth form (Section 142 of the SSFA 1998).
+^{} The relevant year is the age group at which pupils are or will normally be admitted to the school i.e. reception, year 3, year 7 and year 12 where the school admits external applicants to the sixth form (Section 142 of the SSFA 1998).